skulumani/kulumani_cv/usno.md

+# Keywords

+* Astronomical algorithms
+* Software
+* Research
+* Papers
+* Scientific or Technical meetings
+* Celestial Navigation
+* Prediction and Characteristics of Astronomical Phenomena
+* C, C++, Fortran, Python
+* Numerical Methods
+* Test procedures
+* Independent Research
+* Technical or Scientific papers

 ## Duties

-You will develop and maintain the astronomical software products.
+* You will develop and maintain the astronomical software products.

 You will verify accuracy of Astronomical Applications Department software products by designing and executing tests to verify results from products.